Joe Arridy: Other death row inmates

 Two of Arridy's death row companions were executed later within the same year.
 On September 29, 32-year-old Angelo Agnes, convicted of the murder of his wife Malinda Plunkett Agnes and the attempted murder of his brother Roy Finley, and 41-year-old Pete Catalina, convicted of the murder of John Trujillo over a 50 cent poker debt, died in the gas chamber in a double execution.
 Just like with Arridy, Governor Ammons had again denied to give a last minute stay of execution.
-Agnes and Catalina held their breaths and remained alive for one minute after the gas was released; Catalina had agreed to let his heart beat recorded during the execution, showing that his heart rate remained at rest until he died.
+Agnes and Catalina held their breaths and remained alive for one minute after the gas was released; Catalina had agreed to let his heart beat be recorded during the execution, showing that his heart rate remained at rest until he died.
 The remaining death row inmate, Norman Wharton, convicted for the 1938 murder of security guard Arthur C. "Jack" Latting at The Broadmoor hotel during a botched robbery shortly after serving time for bank robbery, was granted a new trial by the Colorado Supreme Court in July 1939, after a juror came forward and insisted that the others had coerced him into voting for a death sentence.
 In November 1939, Wharton's second trial ended in a mistrial after a juror made a remark that was interpreted as prejudicial to the defense.
 In December 1939, Wharton was found guilty, but the jury fixed his sentence at life in prison.
 Warden Best later sought a pardon for Wharton after he saved correctional officer Joe Gray from being beaten to death during the 1947 prison break.
 However, it was never granted and Wharton died at Colorado State Penitentiary on November 25, 1950, aged 40.